-To work with children, young people and vulnerable groups, you will need to undergo relevant criminal records checks.
+To work with children, young people and vulnerable groups, you will need to undergo an enhanced Disclosure and Barring Service (DBS) check.

-- the ability to build and maintain rapport with adults and children;
+- the ability to build and maintain rapport with adults, young people and children

-- competent ICT skills in order to record and maintain accurate data;
+- competent IT skills in order to record and maintain accurate data

 - the ability to maintain expert knowledge of local services and provision.

-Some roles may also require specific language skills, dependent on the needs of the service users and communities you support.
+You may also need relevant language skills depending on the service users and communities you support.

-Getting relevant work experience, with children, young people and their families, in a paid or voluntary capacity, will help you enter this profession.
-You probably won't find structured opportunities such as internships.
-However, you can work or volunteer in children and family support services in order to gain experience and develop your skills.
+You'll need relevant work experience with children, young people and their families to work as a family support worker.
+This can be either in a paid or voluntary role.
+Although you may not find structured opportunities such as internships, you can work or volunteer in children and family support services in order to gain experience and develop your skills.

 - youth projects.

-Experience in mentoring, advisory work, coaching, problem-solving and supporting children and adults could all help you when applying for a family support worker post.
-Get involved in activities through your university's volunteering and community services, or search for local voluntary opportunities using the Do-it website.
-Your local volunteer bureau could also help you to find relevant work experience.
+Experience in mentoring, advisory work, coaching, problem solving and supporting children and adults is also helpful when applying for a post.
+Get involved in activities through your university's volunteering and community services or search for local voluntary opportunities using the Do-it website.
+Your local volunteer bureau may also help you to find relevant work experience.

-You can find opportunities in the public sector, at local authority social services departments and in specialist support organisations and charities.
+Jobs are available in the public and not-for-profit sectors in local authority social services departments and specialist support organisations and charities.